Sex & Relationships

 One fact needs to be clear right away.
 There’s definitely one thing that the vagina does not do, and that’s stretch out until it’s loose or shaped differently.
 “You will not stretch out your vagina by having tons of sex, even with the biggest of penises or dildos.
 The vagina is elastic and meant to be stretched,” Dr. Nan Wise, an American Association of Sexuality Educators, Counselors, and Therapists (AASECT) certified sex therapist, tells Romper via email.
 So if you were worried that would happen to your vagina after sex, that’s one myth you can definitely consider busted.

-It’s common for that “turned-on” feeling to last for a little while.
 “It's normal for the vagina to feel more sensitive and engorged for several minutes after sex.
-All the increased blood flow to the area that helped increase sensitivity and pleasure, takes a little while to return to a non-sexual state,” Dr. Jenn Conti, Fellow with Physicians for Reproductive Health and OB-GYN, tells Romper via email.
-So while you’re mentally winding down, your body is winding down, too.
+All the increased blood flow to the area that helped increase sensitivity and pleasure takes a little while to return to a non-sexual state,” says OB-GYN Dr. Jennifer Conti.
+So while you’re mentally winding down and your body is goes from turned-on to calm, your body is physically winding down, too.

 Granted, you’re probably not going to whip out a thermometer to check this fact when things start getting hot and heavy.
 But the local temperature of your genitals can increase with arousal, explains Wise.
 When the activity is done, then everything returns to its usual temp.

-This also applies to the post-baby vagina, too.
+This also applies to the vagina after a vaginal childbirth too.
 Even giving birth won’t change things down there very much, as vaginas are made to stretch and return to their regular shape without a hitch, whether that’s for a sex session or delivering a baby.

 Experts